yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 }

 BVH_Index :: struct {
-    // 2:62 - 2 bits of tag to select the array, 62 bits to index into the array.
+    value: u64; // 2:62; 2 bits of tag to select the array, 62 bits to index into the array.
-    value: u64;

     TAG_NIL:   u64 : 0; // There is nothing behind indices tagged with NIL.
     TAG_INNER: u64 : 1; // INNER indices point to the inner_nodes array.